 - In a medium mixing bowl, combine the flour, ginger, cinnamon, and salt.

 - In a large mixing bowl, beat together the butter and sugar until smooth.
 Add the egg, vanilla, and orange zest, and mix to combine.

 - Add the flour mixture to the butter mixture in two additions, mixing until just combined after each addition.

-- Refrigerate the dough for 30 minutes.
+- Refrigerate dough for 30 minutes.

-- Roll the dough log in the toppings so that all the sides are well coated.
-Re-roll the dough in the plastic wrap and refrigerate for at least 2 hours to overnight.
+- Roll the dough log in the coatings so that all the sides are well covered.
+Re-roll the dough in plastic wrap and refrigerate for at least 2 hours to overnight.

 - Place the dough slices on your prepared baking sheet about 1-inch apart.
 Bake for 20 to 25 minutes, or until the bottom edge of the cookies just begins to turn golden.

 - Remove cookies from the oven and cool on the baking sheet for a few minutes before transferring to a wire rack to cool completely.

 All nutritional information is based on third party calculations and is only an estimate.
 Each recipe and nutritional value will vary depending on the brands you use, measuring methods and portion sizes per household.